paulamartinm/bicimad_prevision_tfm/README.md

 The main objective of this project is to analyze and predict the hourly demand for Bicimad public service, building an interactive platform, to be used as a dashboard for bicimad's strategic and operational decision making, identifying demand patterns and predicting demand 14 days in advance, by area of madrid (divided by postal code) and globally.

 ## :memo: Instructions to run the project
-First you need to download all the datasets available in the folder of **Data**  and save them in the same folder as the jupyter notebooks.
+First you need to download all the datasets available in the folder of **Data / Raw data**  and save them in the same folder as the jupyter notebooks.
 Some datasets are downloaded via a google drive link, due to the size of these files.
 One of them is a zip file, containing one file per month, the file must be unzipped in the same folder as the notebooks and the other files.
 All the libraries needed to execute the notebooks are in the file requirements.txt